Classic One Club Men

 However, with many modern footballers now getting the opportunity to have bumper, career-ending contracts in China, the Middle-East, and America, the likelihood is that we'll see fewer and fewer one club men as the years go on.

-So here's a celebration of twenty of our favourite one club men, in no particular order...
+So here's a celebration of forty of our favourite one club men, in no particular order...

 When it comes to one club men, Ceni is the daddy.